Zerschranzer/Ark-Survival-ascended-dedicated-server-without-docker/README.md

 ### How to open ports in Linux:

-To open these ports on your Linux server, you can use `iptables`, as Sudo user.`iptables` is a firewall tool available by default on many Linux distributions.
+To open these ports on your Linux server, you can use `iptables`, as a Sudo user.`iptables` is a firewall tool available by default on many Linux distributions.
 Here are the basic commands to open the ports:

 ```bash
 sudo iptables -A INPUT -p udp --dport 7777 -j ACCEPT